 ● Felucca Ride: Enjoy a peaceful boat trip with views of the Tombs of the Nobles, the Aga Khan Mausoleum, Plantation Island, and the historic Old Cataract Hotel.

-Located in the town of Abu Simbel, about a 3-hour drive (230 km / 140 mi) southwest of Aswan, these iconic temples are part of the UNESCO Nubian World Heritage Sites.
-The massive rock-cut temples, built during the reign of Ramesses II (19th Dynasty), are a marvel of ancient engineering and artistry.
+Located in the town of Abu Simbel, about a 3-hour drive (280 km/174 miles) southwest of Aswan, these iconic temples are part of the UNESCO Nubian World Heritage Sites.
+The massive rock-cut temples, built during the reign of King Ramesses II (19th Dynasty), are a marvel of ancient engineering and artistry.

 In the 1960s, a remarkable rescue operation relocated the temples to higher ground to save them from flooding caused by the construction of the Aswan High Dam.
 Their grandeur and historical significance make them a must-see for visitors to the region.

-We are delighted to introduce our dahabiya — a blend of traditional elegance and modern sustainability.
+We are delighted to introduce our Dahabeya — a blend of traditional elegance and modern sustainability.

 The boat is equipped with solar panels for electricity, solar water heaters, and energy-efficient LED lighting, all designed to minimize our environmental impact.
 For your comfort and safety, it features a fire alarm and firefighting system, fans, air-conditioning, laundry service, Wi-Fi, and life jackets.